Meta smart glasses: Privacy and ethical concerns

 There are ethical reviews and academic studies that criticize and highlight possible misuse of the features.
 One impactful 2024 study showed that hacked Ray-Ban Meta glasses could engage in real-time recognition, raising anxiety about mass surveillance and profiling.
 Given such risks, the Irish Data Protection Commission (DPC) has asked for tougher action to ensure the glasses comply with Europe's General Data Protection Regulation (GDPR) rules.

+In January 2026, Futurism reported on a man who lost his job and became estranged from his family after being deluded by heavy use of the glasses, which gave him a messiah complex and convinced him that aliens were visiting imminently.

 Despite these concerns, advocates of the glasses highlight potential benefits, such as it offering assistance for visually impaired people, and hands-free communication.
 Critics, however, believe that these advancements must be accompanied by robust privacy protections and ethical usage guidelines.
 Meta's official recommendations, which include things like letting people maintain personal boundaries and switching off the device in sensitive environments, are designed to encourage responsible use but may not do much to relieve deeper systemic issues related to surveillance.

 Harvard University students used PimEyes on the glasses to see information (including names, phone numbers and home address) in real time from just a face captured by the glasses.
-A meta spokesperson said, "Pimeyes (...) could be used with ANY camera (...) this isn't something that only is possible because of Meta Ray-Bans" but 404 Media noted that the students "choose to use Meta’s Ray Bans: because in passing, they look just like any other pair of glasses".
+A Meta spokesperson said, "Pimeyes ... could be used with ANY camera ... this isn't something that only is possible because of Meta Ray-Bans" but 404 Media noted that the students "choose to use Meta's Ray Bans: because in passing, they look just like any other pair of glasses".

+In February 2026, The New York Times reported that Facebook planned to add face recognition to the glasses.
+In June 2026, Wired reported that the company "had begun shipping face-recognition code".

+In July 2026, Meta began rolling out an update that disables the glasses' camera when tampering with or damage to the recording-indicator LED is detected.
+Earlier versions displayed a warning when the light was covered, although modifications had been developed to bypass that measure.

+During the 2026 Delhi Jantar Mantar protests, visuals from protest site showed some Delhi police personnel wearing Meta smart glasses alongside other surveillance equipment.